 Moon Fact Sheet: 40 per cent lunar missions in last 60 years failed, says NASA

-New Delhi, Sep 07: The success ratio of lunar missions undertaken in the last six decades is 60 per cent, according to US space agency NASA''s ''Moon Fact Sheet''.
+New Delhi, Sep 07: The success ratio of lunar missions undertaken in the last six decades is 60 per cent, according to US space agency NASA's ''Moon Fact Sheet''.

 Of the 109 lunar missions during the period, 61 were successful and 48 had failed, it stated.

-In the early hours of Saturday, Indian space agency ISRO''s plan to soft land Chandrayaan-2''s Vikram module on the lunar surface did not go as per script.
+In the early hours of Saturday, Indian space agency ISRO's plan to soft-land Chandrayaan-2's Vikram module on the lunar surface did not go as per script.

 The lander lost communication with ground stations during its final descent.
-ISRO officials said, adding that the orbiter of Chandrayaan-2 second lunar mission remains heathy and safe.
+ISRO officials said, adding that the orbiter of Chandrayaan-2 second lunar mission remains healthy and safe.

-This year, Israel, too, launched its lunar mission Beresheet in February 2018 but it crash landed in April.
+This year, Israel, too, launched its lunar mission Beresheet in February 2018 but it crash-landed in April.

 So close: All you need to know about the Vikram Lander